dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

 consistency checks will be performed on the combined results of all the updates.

-This requires the store module to implement its own transaction management.
-Each transaction is given a ``UUID``.
+This requires the store module to implement its own transaction management for SPARQL updates.
+Each update transaction is given a ``UUID``.
 The implementation is intended to mimic the semantics of typical transaction management APIs, by means of messages that are handled by ``HttpTriplestoreActor``:

 * ``BeginUpdateTransaction``
 * ``CommitUpdateTransaction``